 Attending training was part of the Board of Director scholarship opportunity with Wheatbelt NRM (Natural Resource Management).
 I was new to the world of directorship and was eager to learn.
 I was presented with the opportunity to undertake the Australian Institute of Company Directors Course.
 I was warned it was intense but also that it was the best of the best and very highly regarded in the business world.
 I was keen.
 I looked up dates and found a regional week long course down south.
-I knew I had to go to this one.
+I knew I had to go to that one.
 It would mean I could immerse myself in training for the week without the worry of driving and getting home to attend the animals.
 I organised it all and headed down to Bunker Bay Resort in Dunsborough on the 4th April 2016.

 Little did I know that date was destined to change my life.